|The Game||Star Fleet||Other||Forum|

 Other enemies can be destroyed at your discretion.
 Destroying too few can leave you overwhelmed and destroying too many can deplete your resources.

 Glance at your instruments often but don't stare at them and take your eyes off the enemy for too long.
 You can change the position of the HUD or hide it altogether for an extra challenge using the options screen.

-- Don't forget to change ships, by holding [Select 1] (Shift by default), if yours is damaged or runs out of energy or ammunition.
-For example, if X-Bomber is damaged, launch fighters or use Dai-X if X-Bomber is badly damaged.
+Don't forget to change ships, by holding [Select 1] (Shift by default), if yours is damaged or runs out of energy or ammunition.
+For example, if X-Bomber is damaged, launch fighters or use Dai-X to cover for it while it recovers itself.

-- Use the right weapon.
-Spreadfire weapons are effective for crowd-controlling swarms of small enemies but often slow at downing stronger individual enemies; like bosses.
+Use the right weapon.
+Spreadfire weapons are effective for crowd-controlling swarms of small enemies but slower at downing stronger individual enemies; like bosses.

 Explosions can cause damage to you and to the enemy.
 Detonating one enemy can damage or destroy other nearby ones.

 Objects with over 50% damage trail smoke and those with over 75% shower sparks.
 Keep an eye out for damaged enemies and take them out first to clear the screen faster.

-- Relax.
+Relax.
 Take a break and think up a different approach if you're tired or stuck.
 You can adjust the difficulty in the options screen.
 The game is meant to be hectic but I also meant it to be fun, rather than frustrating.

 Power-ups and Resources